aparnamarkose/Bubble-Dynamics/README_Bubble_Tracking_v2.txt

 1. Clone this repository or open it in Google Colab.
 2. Download required videos from the Drive link.
-3. Update the file paths in the code:
+3. Update the file paths in the code for those who follows google drive:
    BASE_DIR = "/content/drive/MyDrive/ColabNotebooks/Bubbles_Program/flimora/10v"
    VIDEO_NAME = "CTNT_10v_na2so4.mp4"
+Those who are following zenodo link, have to create their own folders and subfolders in the above given structure of folders
 4. Run:
    - bright_bubble_tracker.ipynb → for shiny bubbles
    - dark_bubble_tracker_v5.ipynb → for diffused/dark bubbles